 To complicate things further, three genera re-evolved coloured spores (or never lost all their pigments) - Phaeolepiota (pale yellow- to orange-brown, described not here, but on the brown spored pages), Chlorophyllum (one has green spores) and Melanophyllum (green or red!).
 That explains these rare spore colours not otherwise found.

-Chlorophyllum (Macrolepiota) - the largest mushrooms, 15cm or more across.
-These are the shaggy parasols with scaly caps, of which we have three local species.
+Chlorophyllum and Macrolepiota - the largest mushrooms, 15cm or more across.
+These are the shaggy parasols with scaly caps, of which we have three relatively common local species.
 Formerly the differences were not recognized and they were all just called Macrolepiota rhacodes.
-Luckily, our climate is usually too cool for the very poisonous lookalike Chlorophyllum molybdites, with green spores (from where we get the genus name, which means "green gilled").
+Luckily, our climate is usually too cool for the very poisonous look-alike Chlorophyllum molybdites, with green spores (from where we get the genus name, which means "green gilled").
 That species is mostly found south and east of us, but it has been found in Washington!

 Do not confuse with Leucoagaricus americanus, with a spindle shaped stem, different looking scales and staining yellow, orange or red.

 C. olivieri - the entire cap is brownish, without any bright white visible underneath the scales.
 More rural.

 C. brunneum - Contrasting cap from the bright white under brown scales.
 Very abrupt bulb on the stem.
 More urban.
 May not have scales when young!

 This is what young C. brunneum looks like before the scales develop on the cap.
 Note the crazy bulb.

 C. molybdites - very poisonous species in grass with a green tint to the mature gills from green spores!
 Stains duller orange-brown than the others.